An alleged Chinese agent went undetected in New York state government for years. Why it may have taken so long for authorities to act - KESQ

 It takes time to gather evidence of FARA violations that can strengthen a case like that against Sun, experts say.
 The fact that Sun allegedly obtained most of the kickbacks in unreported form could have made it more difficult for prosecutors to mount the case in a short amount of time.

-Howard Master, a former prosecutor in the Southern District of New York, said the couple’s alleged laundering scheme might have posed a challenge for investigators.
+Howard Master, partner with global investigations firm Nardello & Co. and a former prosecutor in the Southern District of New York, said the couple’s alleged laundering scheme might have posed a challenge for investigators.

 “Sun is alleged to have obtained most of the corrupt benefits from the scheme – salted ducks aside – through unreported income that her husband’s seafood importation business obtained from China and then laundered into the United States, making it more difficult for law enforcement to connect the proverbial dots connecting Sun’s activities benefiting China to the financial benefits she enjoyed,” Master said.